km4ack/pi-build/README.md

+# Description

+Build-a-Pi will allow you to get up and running fast with a Raspberry Pi for ham radio.
+Rather than downloading a pre-built image where you have no choices in the build, Build-a- Pi gives you complete control over the build.
+It allows you to choose the applications you want to install and skip the ones you don’t need.
+This keeps your pi as lean and mean as possible.
+A list of applications available using Build-a-Pi can be found below on this page.
+Use it as your base and add additional applications as needed down the road.
+Be sure to check out the videos.
+They will help you get things configured after the build.

 # Needed info for pi build

 During the install you will need a few pieces of information depending on what you choose to install.
 If installing all apps, you will need: